MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 ## Areas of the PromptDialog page type

 The `PromptDialog` page type has three areas, which are `Prompt`, `Content`, and `PromptOptions`.
-The `Prompt` area is the input to copilot, and accepts any control.
-The `Content` area is the output of copilot, and accepts any control.
+The `Prompt` area is the input to copilot, and accepts any control, except repeater controls.
+The `Content` area is the output of copilot, and accepts any control, except repeater controls.
 The `PromptOptions` area is the input options, and only accepts option fields.

 ## Example